magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ota-updates.md

 ## Overview

-Since ThingsBoard 3.3, ThingsBoard allows you to upload and distribute over-the-air(OTA) updates to devices.
+Since IoT Hub 3.3, IoT Hub allows you to upload and distribute over-the-air(OTA) updates to devices.
 As a tenant administrator, you may upload firmware or software packages to the OTA repository.
 Once uploaded, you may assign them to [Device Profile](/docs/{{docsPrefix}}user-guide/device-profiles/) or [Device](/docs/{{docsPrefix}}user-guide/ui/devices/).
-ThingsBoard will notify devices about the available update and provide a protocol-specific API to download the firmware.
+IoT Hub will notify devices about the available update and provide a protocol-specific API to download the firmware.
 The platform tracks status of the update and stores history of the updates.
 As a platform user, you may monitor the update process using the dashboard.
 <br>
 <object data="/images/user-guide/firmware/firmware-anim3.svg"></object>
 <br>

-## Provision OTA package to ThingsBoard repository
+## Provision OTA package to IoT Hub repository

 Navigate to the "OTA Updates" menu item to list and upload OTA update packages.
 Each package consist of: